dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/index.md

 :::moniker range=">= aspnetcore-8.0"

-* Blazor Web App: By default, the app is published into the `/bin/Release/{TARGET FRAMEWORK}/publish` folder.
+* Blazor Web App: The app is published into the `/bin/Release/{TARGET FRAMEWORK}/publish` folder.
 Deploy the contents of the `publish` folder to the host.
-* Blazor WebAssembly: By default, the app is published into the `bin\Release\net8.0\browser-wasm\publish\` folder.
+* Blazor WebAssembly: The app is published into the `bin\Release\net8.0\browser-wasm\publish\` folder.
 To deploy the app as a static site, copy the contents of the `wwwroot` folder to the static site host.

 :::moniker-end

 :::moniker range="< aspnetcore-8.0"

-* Blazor Server: By default, the app is published into the `/bin/Release/{TARGET FRAMEWORK}/publish` folder.
+* Blazor Server: The app is published into the `/bin/Release/{TARGET FRAMEWORK}/publish` folder.
 Deploy the contents of the `publish` folder to the host.
 * Blazor WebAssembly
-  * Standalone: By default, the app is published into the `/bin/Release/{TARGET FRAMEWORK}/publish/wwwroot` or `bin\Release\{TARGET FRAMEWORK}\browser-wasm\publish` folder, depending on the version of the SDK used to publish the app.
+  * Standalone: The app is published into the `/bin/Release/{TARGET FRAMEWORK}/publish/wwwroot` or `bin\Release\{TARGET FRAMEWORK}\browser-wasm\publish` folder, depending on the version of the SDK used to publish the app.
 To deploy the app as a static site, copy the contents of the `wwwroot` folder to the static site host.
   * Hosted: The client Blazor WebAssembly app is published into the `/bin/Release/{TARGET FRAMEWORK}/publish/wwwroot` folder of the server app, along with any other static web assets of the client app.
 Deploy the contents of the `publish` folder to the host.

 :::moniker-end